zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-google.md

-Extinguishment of grief Great relief of great inflammation Exaltation of great Dharma A great sum in the Satipatthna The great in the chief The great in the foot The great powers of the senses, the great Bodhisattvas, the great Aryan octagons The great purpose of the path was to seek and research the great Nirvana.
+Extinguishment of grief Great relief of great inflammation Exaltation of great Dharma A great sum in the Satipatthna The great in the chief The great in the foot The great powers of the senses, the great Bodhisattvas, the great Aryan octagons The great purpose of the path was to seek and research the great Nibbana.
 Searched.
 Hence the name Maharshi.
 Where is the Buddha himself?
 Where is the Blessed One?
 Two Where is God?
 Great creatures who know where the great ones are Searched by.
 Explorated, Research was done, therefore Maharishi.
 Even though the Maharshi Dhamma is great.
-Some all those editions were appeased Nirvana is the greatest of all the subdued desires that have been eradicated.
+Some all those editions were appeased Nibbana is the greatest of all the subdued desires that have been eradicated.
 Mahesi is the supreme, the supreme, the foremost and the noblest Dhamma.

 [APZ 23.2] (# apz23.2) # apz23.2 .ref .apz} "Know how to behave consciously"